 Trang is the owner of Lake View Homestay, a traditional stilt house in Da Bia, Vietnam, that welcomes guests from around the world.

-She is also the coordinator of Da Bia’s award-winning Community-based Tourism (CBT) social enterprise.
+She is also the Da Bia coordinator of Da Bac’s award-winning Community-based Tourism (CBT) social enterprise.
 In this role, she ensures the benefits of tourism are shared equally among the village.

 Trang’s journey brings her back home